What we do is to give them a home, sustenance, medical care, counseling, education and career skills to become independent young women.

 Changing lives, one girl at a time

-Our outreach offers Maasai girls and the Maasai community a path to break the debilitating cycle of child-mortality, extreme poverty, FGM, and abuses of child-marriage.
 Education is a cornerstone of our work at the rescue center.
+Our work offers Maasai girls a path to break the debilitating cycle of child-mortality, extreme poverty, FGM, and abuses of child-marriage.
 We believe that education is a way to break this cycle of abuse and poverty.

 This social enterprise is unfolding now in the hills of Karatu, where a 15-acre site was purchased in January to build an ecoVillage.